 Your Project Budget should reflect only those activities and associated costs that will be incurred during the "Period of Performance" that you have indicated for your project.
 Any costs incurred before or after those dates will be removed.
-REMINDER: The earliest allowable project start date is January 1, 2018.
+REMINDER: The earliest allowable project start date is January 1, 2020.

+We need to know how you plan to spend both the requested NEA funds, as well as your cost share/matching funds.
 All items in your budget, whether supported by NEA funds or your cost share/matching funds, must be reasonable, necessary to accomplish project objectives, allowable in terms of the NEA General Terms and Conditions, and adequately documented.
+Your "Total project income" must equal the "Total project costs/expenses."